jina-ai/jina/docs/fundamentals/executor/executor-api.md

 ### `runtime_args`

-By default, an `Executor` object contains `.runtime_args` as an attribute when loaded from the `Flow`.
+By default, an Executor object contains `.runtime_args` as an attribute when loaded from the Flow.
 It is of [`SimpleNamespace`](https://docs.python.org/3/library/types.html#types.SimpleNamespace) type and contains information in key-value format.
 As the name suggests, `runtime_args` are dynamically determined during runtime, meaning that you don't know the value before running the `Executor`.
 These values are often related to the system/network environment around the `Executor`, and less about the `Executor` itself, like `shard_id` and `replicas`.
 They are usually set with the {meth}`~jina.orchestrate.flow.base.Flow.add` method.

 The list of the `runtime_args` is: